Strobodov/serverless/README.md

 kubectl config set-context --current --namespace=<name for namespace>
 ```

-**edit service.yaml to make sure all values are correct**
+**edit service.yaml to set values**

-Make sure that, in the `service.yaml` file, the following things are correct:
+Make sure that, in the `service.yaml` file, the following things are correct and alligned with the values you've chosen during this tutorial:

 ```
 apiVersion: serving.knative.dev/v1